The watchwords in real estate are location, location, location. The personal financial world has its own triplicate mantra: details, details, details.

 - Location of wills, trusts, dates completed, attorney, executors, birth certificate information and location

-- All bank accounts, savings, money market accounts, etc.
+- All checking, savings, money market accounts, etc.

 - Safety deposit box information